IDoCodingStuffs/python-doodles/freeform-log.md

 ### 10 AM
 So, turns out that is not feasible for memory reasons.
 And the median is like 50 slices, 25th percentile is 20 something.
 Meaning I will either need to downsample or get way elaborate with it.
 Well, at least the multichannel model can accommodate.

+### 3 PM
+Trying resizing to 100 channels for T2 this time.
+Hoping it will work out better.
+Training is still bottlenecked and GPU utilization sucks, but at least training time does not completely suck.